kyrim/make-my-ui/README.md

 ## Customise the Theme

-To create your own theme, use the defaultTheme as a template located [here](https://github.com/kyrim/make-my-ui/blob/master/src/styles/default-theme.ts), create a new file, customise the values and provide this to the Styled Components `ThemeProvider`.
+To create your own theme, use the defaultTheme as a template, from [here](https://github.com/kyrim/make-my-ui/blob/master/src/styles/default-theme.ts).
+Create a new file, customise the values and provide this to the Styled Components `ThemeProvider`.

 For example: